izash15/BuildSomethingCool/README.md

-# BuildSomethingCool
+# A Story Worth A Thousand Words
-A project for AI in software development where 2 AI models are combined to create something cool and fun.
+A project for AI in software development where two AI models are combined to create something cool and fun.

-This project has the user input an image then creates a caption which is then used to create a story using a random sentiment added into the prompt.
+This project has the user input an image for which a caption is generated.
+The caption is then used to create a story using a random sentiment added into the prompt.
 The user then guesses what sentiment was used in the generation of the story.

-This project is built using gemini for text generation and the hugging face image to text caption generator from hysts/image-captioning-with-git (at this link https://huggingface.co/spaces/hysts/image-captioning-with-git/tree/main).
+This project was built using:
+1) Hugging face image to text caption generator from hysts/image-captioning-with-git (available at this link https://huggingface.co/spaces/hysts/image-captioning-with-git/tree/main)
+2) Gemini for text generation

-To run this open the google collab from the current BuildSomethingCool.ipynb file.
-Run everything on gpu and then interact with the model in the gradio interface or if you are reviewing this model within a week of 5/5/26 you interact with the model at this temporary link. https://cdaea439173d671ac7.gradio.live
+To run the demo, open the jupyter notebook file titled "BuildSomethingCool.ipynb".
+Run everything on GPU (if available but not necessary) then interact with the model in the gradio interface using the link following the text "Running on public URL: ...".

+This demo is also made publically available on HuggingFace Spaces: https://huggingface.co/spaces/PranaviK/A-Story-Worth-A-Thousand-Words